tvqt/jacaranda/README.md

 ### Caveats

 The time frames that this claims to show subscribers for aren’t accurate because they're displayed as it they were recorded in local time, but they're actually counted in UTC.

+## Right To Know message

+Currently Jacaranda tells you about:

+* The number of new requests in the last fortnight
+* The number of annotations in the last fortnight
+* The number of requests that were successful in the last fortnight

 ## Quickstart